Alloy

 Redaction is configured in two files:

 • redaction.yaml — the rules themselves.
 Channel allow/deny, per-topic transforms, metadata-record transforms, named functions.
+This file is identical across v0.7 and v0.8.

 The rules file is a separate file because operators rotate it independently of edge-sync.yaml (different review cadence, sometimes different reviewers).